streamx-dev/streamx-common-github-actions/README.md

 ## Create JIRA Release GitHub Action

-This GitHub action provides an automated way to create JIRA releases by adding release version into `fix versions` filed in JIRA issue.
-The action retrieves tasks numbers from commits since last release.
+This GitHub action is designed to automate the creation of JIRA releases.
+It operates by adding release version details to the `fix versions` field in a JIRA issues, driven by task numbers derived from commits since the previous git tag.
-For each task adds version from github tag preceded by repository unique prefix.
-It is designed to run after your code has been checked out in previous workflow steps.
+The action should be set up to run subsequent to code checkouts in the earlier workflow steps.

 ### Inputs